Who Feels Love?

 Day 3 : Monday 23rd August

 0600 : I wake up and start packing my bags.
-I am gonna head back to Pune alone as I need to be home for Rakhi the next day.
+I am gonna head back to Pune alone as I need to be home for Rakshabandhan the next day.
 The other guys gonna head to Goa for a day and then to Pune the next day.
-Royd has a call at 1300 and he decided to accoampany me till Goa so that he can reach his uncle’s house before the call.
+Royd has to attend an important call at 1300 and he decides to accompany me till Goa so that he can reach his uncle’s house before the call.

 0700 : Push start the bike (I keep on doing it till end of trip) and head towards Goa.
 The roads are bad from Murudeshwar till Honawar (30kms).
 After that the good stretch starts and we keep up the good speed.
 I call up Nitin asking should I come to Yellapur in case he needs any help as Gita’s health is still not so good.
 She has high fever running.
 We decide that they can take rest that day and head off to Kolhapur / Pune next day depending on her health.
 Push start…